Philip Hart

 Philip Aloysius Hart (December 10, 1912 – December 26, 1976) was an American lawyer and politician.
-A Democrat, he served as a United States senator from Michigan from 1959 until his death from cancer in Washington, D.C. in 1976.
+A Democrat, he served as a United States senator from Michigan from 1959 until his death from cancer in 1976.
 He was known as the "Conscience of the Senate".
 The Hart Senate Office Building is named in his honor.

 Early life and family

 The grandson of Irish immigrants, Philip Hart was born in Bryn Mawr, Pennsylvania, to Philip Aloysius and Ann (née Clyde) Hart.
 His father was a banker who served as president of the Bryn Mawr Trust Company.
 He received his early education at Waldron Academy, and then attended West Philadelphia Catholic High School.